-Born in Zambia and raised in South Africa, I am an avid supporter of several charities focused on aiding children’s health and education including Infinite Family, The Phelophepa Train of Hope, Lalela Project and Ubuntu Education Fund.
+Born in Zambia and raised in South Africa, I am an avid supporter of several charities focused on aiding children’s health and education including Infinite Family, The Phelophepa Train of Hope, Lalela Project and Ubuntu Education Fund. -CC

 Infinite Family was founded by Amy Stokes in 2003, after arriving in Johannesburg, South Africa with her husband to adopt their son.
 Her joy at meeting her new son was tempered by the thousands and thousands of children left orphaned after their parents died of HIV/AIDS.
 So many of these children are headed for incarceration, destined to become repeat offenders and draining local economies of their resources that end up paying for prison stays instead of supporting the community.
 Infinite Family was created with the goal of nurturing, supporting and mentoring these children in an effort to get them off the street and help them become productive members of society.

 The organization uses technology to arrange weekly video conversations between adult mentors and vulnerable pre-teens and teens.
-They surf the web together, do homework, discuss their lives and futures, and generally improve the mentees’ communication skills.
+They surf the web together, do homework, discuss their lives and futures and generally improve communication skills.
 The program has spread across Africa, impacting over 500 children and young adults since 2006.
 In 2011, Amy Stokes was named a CNN Hero.
 As a Global Ambassador for Infinite Family, I had the privilege of presenting the organization to the United Nations Secretary General on International Literacy Day in September of 2012.

 I’ve never forgotten how blessed I am to be able to live in the United States, and I’m deeply moved by Infinite Family’s efforts to bring those same privileges and opportunities to the deserving and inspiring children of Africa.